florestony54/exploring-ai-backend/_posts/2022-02-22-pytorch-intro.md

 |:--:|
 | *Source: https://www.cs.toronto.edu/~kriz/cifar.html* |

-The goal for this project will be to build a model that can classify images as one of the 10 classifications, aiming for a high degree of accuracy.
+The goal for this project will be to build a model that can accurately classify images as one of the 10 classifications.

 # Loading the dataset